Johana Gustawsson

-Johana Gustawsson is a French-Swedish crime writer.
+Johana Gustawsson is a French crime writer.
 She was born in Marseille.
-She studied Political Science and has worked as a journalist for the Frencha and Spanish press.
+She studied Political Science and has worked as a journalist for the French and Spanish press.

 She is best known for her Roy & Castells crime series, featuring the profiler Emily Roy and the true-crime writer Alexis Castells.
 The Roy & Castells books have won numerous prizes and have been published in two dozen countries.
 The third novel in the series, Blood Song, was longlisted for the CWA International Dagger.

-Gustawsson lives in London with her family.
+Johana Gustawsson lived in London from 2009 to 2021 with her family and since September 2021, she lives with her Swedish husband and their 3 children in Lidingö, which is an island in the inner Stockholm archipelago, northeast of Stockholm, Sweden.